Joseph Mifsud: Connection to George Papadopoulos and Carter Page

+Disappearance October 2017

 Mifsud's passport and wallet were found on 5 August 2017, in Câmara de Lobos, Portugal, although the Maltese government was not informed until in October 2019.
 He spoke to his girlfriend on 31 October 2017, the day before an Italian newspaper revealed that the "professor" referred to in news reports about Papadopoulos was Mifsud; as of 27 February 2018, she had not heard from him again.
 Photographic evidence showed that Mifsud was in Switzerland on 21 May 2018; he lived in Link Campus University housing until the summer of that year.
 In September 2018, an Italian court described his location as "residence unknown".
 According to a filing in a U.S. federal court in the case Democratic National Committee v.
 Russian Federation in September 2018, Mifsud was "missing and may be deceased".
 Mifsud's whereabouts were unknown and he could not be served with the complaint.

 According to media reports, Mifsud was in Rome as of April 2019.
 Corriere della Sera, Italy's newspaper of record, said on 11 November 2019 that it received a recording of someone who claimed to be Mifsud.
 Voice recognition experts with the U.K.-based investigative journalism group Bellingcat said that, based on tone and pronunciation, the recording matched verified recordings of Mifsud.

+As of 18 May 2023 the Italian newspaper La Notizia reported Mifsud's whereabouts were still unknown following his disappearance into thin air on 31 October 2017.
+With his disappearance, a huge number of mysteries remained unsolved.
+Mifsud appeared in an October 2017 photo with then British Foreign Secretary, Boris Johnson, when attending a Brexit event at the London School of Diplomacy.
+Mifsud has a history of disappearances related to employment and debts.
+It's not clear who Mifsud was: a Russian spy or a professor who worked for some intelligence service of a NATO country.